 Abigail hides from a Mook behind a butcher's counter.
 The butcher first tells her that she has to leave, but she says she's hiding from her ex-husband, gesturing to the large, muscular man.
-The butcher tells her she can stay as long as she wants.
+The butcher tells her she can stay as long as she wants (which got her dubbed "da real mvp" in the Tumblr fandom, especially by those who have experience with domestic abuse).

-Before that, when the found the fake room and Ben sinks into a Heroic BSOD.
+Before that, when they found the fake room and Ben sinks into a Heroic B.S.O.D..
 First Patrick, then Abigail step in to help him out of his funk.

 Ben: (distraught) I just... really thought I was gonna find the treasure.